-The magnitude of savings due to the advent of over-the-counter (OTC) drugs in a cough/cold/flu category is driven by a rise in the number of individuals affected by these conditions.
-The growing prevalence of these common diseases (i.e. cough, cold, and flu) has led the patients to use OTC drugs, as these drugs are readily available and can be bought without a doctor’s prescription.
+The magnitude of savings due to the advent of over-the-counter (OTC) drugs in the cough/cold/flu category is driven by a rise in the number of individuals affected by these conditions.
+The growing prevalence of these common diseases (i.e., cough, cold, and flu) has led the patients to use OTC drugs, as these drugs are readily available and can be bought without a doctor’s prescription.
 This saves both time and cost required to visit a physician/hospital.
-Consumers depend on OTC for a cough and cold medicines as a first response to seek quick relief from symptoms.
-Owing to their easy procurement and increasing market demand, the sale of OTC drugs for a cough, cold, and flu is increasing in Spain.
+Consumers depend on OTC for cough and cold medicines as the first response is to seek quick relief from symptoms.
+Owing to their easy procurement and increasing market demand, the sale of OTC drugs for cough, cold, and flu is increasing in Spain.

 To understand key trends, Download Sample Report

 The Spanish over-the-counter (OTC) drugs market is highly competitive.
 There are some major players that are holding the major share in the market, along with some of the smaller companies holding a substantial share.
 However, with technological advancements and product innovation, mid-size to smaller companies are increasing their market presence by introducing new products with fewer prices.

 1.2 Study Assumptions

 1.3 Scope of the Study

 4.2.1 Inclination of Pharmaceutical Companies to Switch From Rx to OTC

 4.3.1 Incorrect Self Diagnosis